certhub/certhub/doc/certhub-certbot-run.1.md

 # SYNOPSIS

-certhub-certbot-run instance-directory certbot [certbot-certonly-args...]
+certhub-certbot-run output-cert-file input-csr-file certbot [certbot-certonly-args...]

 # DESCRIPTION

-Runs the given *certbot* binary with CSR read from instance-directory.
-Writes the resulting certificate to the instance-directory as well.
+Runs the given *certbot* binary with CSR read from input-csr-file.
+Writes the resulting certificate to the output-cert-file as well.

 # EXAMPLES